RahulSChand/Optical-Flow-Shape-Dataset/README.md

-## Quickly create toy optical flow datasets on fly to test your deep learning models. 🚴‍♀️🚴‍♂️
+## Quickly create toy optical flow datasets on fly to test your deep learning models.

 # Why? 👀

-If you want to **sanity test** 🧪 your deep learning model & don't want to **spend time** ⌚ **& effort** 🏋️‍♀️ to run one full iteration on the "Flying Chairs" dataset, you can **use this library to generate (easier, smaller & customizable) toy optical flow datasets**. ***If your model fails here, you damn well know it will not work on "Flying chairs".*** 😭
+If you want to **sanity test** 🧪 your deep learning model & don't want to **spend time** ⌚ **& effort** 🏋️‍♀️ to run one full iteration on the "Flying Chairs" dataset, you can **use this library to generate (easier, smaller & customizable) toy optical flow datasets**.

 ______